Scholarships and Travel Abroad Opportunities

 Starting in the Fall of 2015, MSP scholars will receive a renewable semester award of up to $1,000.
 However, the exact award amount varies depending on school).
 For a full 4 years of study, your scholarship will total $8,000 (award amount varies depending on school).
 As a Multicultural Scholar, you are expected to maintain a minimum GPA of 2.5 each semester and complete program activities in order to remain in good standing.
 Students who do not maintain a 2.5 GPA or do not participate in the program will be placed on probation for one semester, but will continue to receive their scholarship during the probationary period.

 “The financial support from the program was a great help.
 I cannot express the gratitude I have for the support.
 Without the scholarships from the program I would not have been able to afford going through school.” ~ Mike Mayabi, Pharmacy

 “The MSP program also allowed me to do things that I never thought I would, such as studying abroad in Italy.
 This was an amazing experience, and not only impacted my education, but my worldview as well.
 The program also helped with other school expenses, such as books and tuition, and made school more affordable.” ~ Erika Green, Social Welfare

-The KU Multicultural Scholars Program has been privileged to secure the support and commitment from donors who have been and continue to be strong advocates for KU-MSP.
-Without their support, we would not be positioned to provide the scholarship support that is so vitally important for our scholars.
-The following scholarships are highlighted to illustrate the wide variety of support that strengthens the KU-MSP.
-The identified scholarships may be designated by the donor for a specific purpose or program, while others are delegated to generally support the overall goals of KU-MSP.
+The KU Multicultural Scholars Program has been privileged to secure the support and commitment from donors who have been and continue to be strong advocates for KU MSP.
+Without their support, we would not be in the position to provide the scholarship support that is so vitally important for our scholars.
+The following scholarships are highlighted to illustrate the wide variety of support that strengthens the KU MSP.
+The identified scholarships may be designated by the donor for a specific purpose or program, while others are delegated to generally support the overall goals of KU MSP.

 On behalf of our past and future MSP scholars, thank you for your continued encouragement, kindness, and generosity.